IBM/kar/examples/camel-k/README.md

 ## Slack Webhook

-This example assumes a webhook for the Slack channel is provided via the environment variable `SLACK_WEBHOOK`.
+This example assumes a [webhook URL](https://api.slack.com/messaging/webhooks) for the Slack channel is provided via the environment variable `SLACK_WEBHOOK`.

 ## Example code